JanicaJensen/webdev_vocab_quiz/README.md

 ## Setup
 The only setup required should be that one must click the URL to be taken to the site and that it should be opened within a full-width window, as the navigation bar in the header distorts upon minimization.

-The link for the deployed application is here:
+The link for the deployed application is here: https://janicajensen.github.io/webdev_vocab_quiz/ The GitHub is here: https://github.com/JanicaJensen/webdev_vocab_quiz

 ## Usage